Read data from a file in newline-delimited JavaScript Object Notation (NDJSON) format.

 memory and produce identical results regardless of whether

-text corpus with a text field named "text"
+text corpus with a text field named "text", you should set

 One danger in memory-mapping is that if you delete the file